Blogs, Articles, Policy Briefs, and Research Reports

 Substance abuse and mental health challenges are significant concerns in Canada, particularly for newcomers.
 With immigrants making up nearly 25% of the national population, they encounter stressors such as economic insecurity, social isolation, racial discrimination, and the difficulties of cultural adaptation.
 These factors can adversely affect...

-Black Canadians experience the highest unemployment rates among racial groups in Canada.
+Racialized and newcomer Canadians experience the highest unemployment rates among racial groups in Canada.
 In September 2024, the unemployment rate for Black Canadians aged 25 to 54 was 11%, significantly higher than the 4.4% rate for non-racialized, non-Indigenous individuals in the same age group (Stat Canada, 2024).

 One of the most challenging aspects of anti-Black racism is the widespread bullying of language and speech, which reinforces stereotypes, marginalization, and inequality.
 This reflective blog presents in-depth case studies and proposes thoughtful solutions.